maudl3116/Distribution_Regression_Streams/README.md

 - The `examples` folder contains notebooks to reproduce the experiments of the paper.
 - The `data` folder contains precomputed datasets for the experiments.

+## Dependencies

+Python libraries required to run the code can be installed by `pip install -r requirements.txt`.
+- `torch==1.3.0` is only required to train the DeepSets models.
+- `scikit_learn==0.23.1` is for the implementation of linSES, kerES and RBF-RBF.
+- `esig==0.7.1` is only required to associate names to the features in the linSES model.
+- `iisignature==0.24` is the Python library used to compute *signatures* in kerES and linSES.
+- `fbm==0.3.0` is used to generate fractional Brownian motion samples.

 ## Acknowledgments

 * The code for the DeepSets model is taken from https://github.com/manzilzaheer/DeepSets